DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/05-16 Crazy Mage Backstory.md

 ----

-Avernoth is a space created by *crazy mage* because he was paranoid and wanted to run away from *some threat*.
+Avernoth is a magical realm separate from the real world created by *crazy mage* because he was paranoid and wanted to run away from *some threat*.

 *Crazy mage* is a mage who was particularly gifted at spells that either altered space (like moving and rearranging terrain) or moved people through space (like teleportation / portal magic).
 This would explain how he eventually made a space like Avernoth and kept it separate from the rest of reality.

 Avernoth was not created all at once.
-Instead, it was constructed room-by-room, with *Crazy Mage* temporarily using the rooms
+Instead, it was constructed room-by-room, with *Crazy Mage* temporarily using each room for shelter.
+While staying in these rooms, he would temporarily use them as studies where he would do more research and study magic.
+Once he felt he was no longer safe where he was staying, he would then create the next room and stay there.
+This would explain why the layout of Avernoth is so non-contiguous and disorganized.
+It would also explain why there are so many random objects and furniture scattered throughout the realm.